Planning To Take A Vacation And Wondering Where To Travel? Think India!

 Though roadside hawkers and small time ‘dhabas’ might offer those with typical Indian spicy ‘tadka’ for the local palettes, a number of hotels and restaurants in metropolitan cities make foreign tourists feel right at home with the authentic tastes.

 Popularly known as the ‘Pearl of the Orient’, Goa is famous all over world for its numerous exotic beaches and attracts millions of local and foreign tourists throughout the year.
 Goa is one of the favourite tourist destinations in India.
-Its Bohemian charm, exotic beaches, joyous carnivals, thrilling nightlife, adventure sports and…
+Its Bohemian charm, exotic beaches, thrilling nightlife, adventure sports and…

 Once known as the ‘Queen of Hills’, Shimla is one of the most popular hill stations in India.
 Set in the midst of majestic pine forests, Shimla offers breathtaking mountain views and clean & clear salubrious air…